AdobeDocs/pass.en/help/authentication/entitlement-service-monitoring-api.md

 The successful HTTP responses contain a `Last-Modified` header which indicates the time when the report in the body was last updated.
 The lack of a Last-Modified header indicates that the report data is computed in real-time.

 Usually, coarse-grained data will be updated less frequently than fine-grained data (e.g., by-the-minute values, or hourly values, may be more up-to-date than the daily values, especially for metrics that cannot be computed based on smaller granularities, like unique counts).

-Future versions of ESM may allow clients to perform conditional GETs by providing the standard "If-Modified-Since" header.

 ## GZIP Compression {#gzip-compression}